 The Council has one asset which meets the criteria of a heritage asset to be included in the balance sheet.
 This is a grade II listed medieval timber framed building with an Edwardian shop front located at 7 King Street, Melton Mowbray.
 The building was the subject of a major restoration project completed in 2004 and substantially funded by the Heritage Lottery Fund.
-However, as the asset is currently being used for letting purposes it is classified as an operational asset under the land and buildings section of the Property, Plant and Equipment for the purpose of these accounts.
-In 2023-2024 this property was re-valued at £115k, on an existing use value as an operational, non-specialised asset.
+However, since the tenant left the asset has been proposed to be sold and reclassified from other land and building to surplus assets.
+In 2024-25 this property was re-valued at £120k, on an existing use value as an operational, non-specialised asset.